 Our History

-In 1918-1919, the University of Maryland's Graduate School [1] was founded, marking a significant milestone in our institution's history.
+In 1918-1919, the University of Maryland's School of Graduate Studies [1] was founded, marking a significant milestone in our institution's history.
 With just twelve students and five departments, we embarked on a journey of providing advanced, interdisciplinary education to future generations of health scientists, striving to place the quality of work on par with the best graduate schools in the nation.
 Students didn't just study in classrooms; they engaged in substantial research at prestigious institutions like the U.S. Department of Agriculture and other accredited research labs, experience which accepted as partial fulfillment of the resident requirement for future degrees.
 In 1924, our Baltimore campus awarded its first master's degrees[2], followed by our inaugural Doctor of Philosophy (PhD) degree in 1933.
 [3]

-The Graduate School Today
+The School of Graduate Studies Today

 As a part of Maryland’s public health, law, and human services university, we’re big on collaboration.
 We’ve teamed up with UMB’s six professional schools to offer combined degrees like PhD/MD, PhD/PharmD, and PhD/DDS, and joined forces with other University System of Maryland campuses for inter-institutional studies in biochemistry and gerontology.